exness/userver/scripts/docs/en/userver/gdb_debugging.md

 ```
 See [GDB manual](https://www.sourceware.org/gdb/current/onlinedocs/gdb.html/Auto_002dloading-safe-path.html) for more details.

 ### Custom pretty-printers

-The simplest extentions for GDB, that Userver provides, are pretty-printers for certain data stuctures.
-Below is an example comparing the output for a `formats::json::Value` with and without pretty-printers:
+The simplest extentions for GDB, that userver provides, are pretty-printers for certain data stuctures.
+Below is an
+example comparing the output for a `formats::json::Value` with and without pretty-printers:

 ```
 (gdb) print value